sergio-guzman-xk/awstransfertool/README.md

 ### IMPORTANT!!!
 The program will work with what you saved.
 If you perform any changes and do not click on the button to save them, the program will work with the previously saved configuration.

-## 5. Estimate Packet Size - Optional

-This will show you how much data will be moved.
+Once you have saved the configuration it will show you how much data will be moved.
 That will help you control what you will be putting in your local machine or in your aws S3.

-## 6. Start - mandatory
+## 5. Start - mandatory

 This will start the process based on the last configuration you saved.
 If the AWS checkbox is checked then the program will transfer the files from the source S3 to the destination S3 using the local path folder as a bridge.
 This will move the files one by one so the only storage being use locally will be for the file that is being worked on at the time (one at a time).